Billy Pierce: Youth baseball

-The son of pharmacist Walter Pierce and his wife Julia, Billy Pierce grew up in Highland Park, Michigan, and showed his first interest in baseball at age ten.
+Pierce was born in Detroit, Michigan, to pharmacist Walter Pierce and his wife Julia, and grew up in Highland Park.
+He showed his first interest in baseball at age ten.
 He recalled: "I refused to have my tonsils removed.
 My folks offered me a major league baseball and a good glove if I'd have the operation.
 I took the payola.
 It really was a thrill to throw around that 'league' ball."

 After starting out as a first baseman, he switched to pitching to emulate his hero, Detroit Tigers star Tommy Bridges, who like Pierce had a slight build.
-He attended Highland Park Community High School where his teammates included future major league pitcher Ted Gray, and pitched six shutouts as a junior in 1944, earning the nickname "Mr. Zero".
-He was the starting and winning pitcher in an East-West All-American Boys' Game sponsored by Esquire magazine, held on August 7, 1944 at the Polo Grounds in New York, with Connie Mack managing Pierce's East All-Stars; one reporter wrote, "His fast ball was amazing when one considers that he only weighs 140 pounds.
+He attended Highland Park Community High School, where his teammates included future major league pitcher Ted Gray, and pitched six shutouts as a junior in 1944, earning the nickname "Mr. Zero".
+He was the starting and winning pitcher in an East-West All-American Boys' Game sponsored by Esquire magazine, held on August 7, 1944, at the Polo Grounds in New York, with Connie Mack managing Pierce's East All-Stars; one reporter wrote, "His fast ball was amazing when one considers that he only weighs 140 pounds.
 In civilian attire he seemed very slender."

 The West team included catcher and future Hall of Fame center fielder Richie Ashburn, who was hitless in two at bats against Pierce.
 The game was held as a benefit for World War II community memorials, and two days prior to the event the participating players were guests of Babe Ruth on his weekly radio program.
 Pierce was voted the game's outstanding player, winning a four-year scholarship to the college of his choice.
 Detroit Free Press sports editor Dale Stafford, who chaperoned him to New York, later told a fellow writer, "I never saw such a clean-living youngster.
 On our trip to New York for the East-West game, Billy kept a diary.
 One morning I found it open to this entry: 'Here it is ten o'clock and Mr. Stafford still hasn't gone to bed.'"

 Pierce downplayed the experience of pitching in a major league stadium, stating, "I was not nervous at the Polo Grounds, as I've pitched several games in Briggs Stadium back home.
 I've worked out there with the Tigers, and they, the Red Sox and the Phillies have been interested in me.
 But my folks and I decided that I'd make up my mind about playing pro ball after I graduated from high school."

 After considering studying medicine at the University of Michigan, he signed with his hometown Tigers for a bonus of $15,000.